SamueleCavinato/TCoMX/README.md

 Cavinato S, Scaggion A. TCoMX: Tomotherapy Complexity Metrics EXtractor.
 ArXiv211215056 Phys.
 Published online December 30, 2021.
 Accessed January 7, 2022. http://arxiv.org/abs/2112.15056

-If you need other citation formats, you can refer to the update version of the TCoMX User Manual on arxiv: http://arxiv.org/abs/2112.15056
+If you need other citation formats, you can refer to the updated version of the TCoMX User Manual on arxiv: http://arxiv.org/abs/2112.15056

 ## Correspondences
-If you need help with the installation and/or execution, or if you have any suggestion or thing to share, you can contact us at samuele.cavinato@iov.veneto.it or alessandro.saggion@iov.veneto.it.
+If you need help with the installation and/or execution of TCoMX, or if you have any suggestion or thing to share, you can contact us at samuele.cavinato@iov.veneto.it or alessandro.scaggion@iov.veneto.it.